gospel-desk/www.logstown.com/about/index.md

 catechesis.
 Our mission is to help the Church build faith rooted in the Gospels.

-Chad Whitacre is the sole proprietor of Gospel Desk.
+Chad W. L. Whitacre is the sole proprietor of Gospel Desk.
 He holds a B.A. in Ancient Languages with a minor in Theology from Wheaton College (Illinois), and is a member of the Anglican Church in North America, which he helped to found.

 #### Contact